cudeso/SoD-Matrix/README.md

-# SoD-Matrix : Segregation (or separation) of Duties (SoD) Matrix for CSIRTs, LEA and Judiciary (human readable version)
+# SoD-Matrix : Segregation (or separation) of Duties (SoD) Matrix for CSIRTs, LEA and Judiciary

 This is the Segregation (or separation) of Duties (SoD) Matrix for CSIRTs, LEA and Judiciary.